‘Teen Mom 2’ Star Leah Messer Opens Up About Split From Boyfriend: ‘I Wish Him The Best’

-Teen Mom 2 star Leah Messer wants her fans to know they shouldn’t be looking into what she posts on social media, assuming that she is aiming towards anyone in particular.
+Teen Mom 2 star Leah Messer wants her fans to know they shouldn’t be looking into what she posts on social media, assuming that she is aiming toward anyone in particular.
 After her recent split from boyfriend Jason Jordan, fans have been looking into her social media posts, wondering if any of it is aimed at her ex.
 On Wednesday night, though, the mom of three took to Twitter to set the record straight and explain that what she posts isn’t aimed at her ex.

 “Just to be very clear, Nothing that I post is in reference to my recent break up or Jason!
 I wish him the best!!!!”

-Although Leah has confirmed the split and that she is single, she hasn’t talked too much about the break up or what caused it.
+Although Leah has confirmed the split and that she is single, she hasn’t talked too much about the breakup or what caused it.
 Perhaps that is why some fans have been looking into her social media posts.
 However, Leah has made it clear that what she posts isn’t in reference to her ex.

 Leah and Jason started dating in 2018.
 At the time, fans didn’t understand why Leah was dating someone over a decade older than her, but on a Season 9 episode of Teen Mom 2, Leah opened up about why she was dating someone older.